Lachhera

 Lachhera (or Lacheda) is a village in Muzaffarnagar Tehsil of Muzaffarnagar District in the Indian state of Uttar Pradesh.
 It belongs to Saharanpur Division.
 It is located 8 km south side of District headquarters.
+Its population is estimated to be around 6,000 people.

 Geography

 Jaroda (2 km), Seemli (3 km), Garhi Durganpur (3 km), Wahalna (3 km), Mirapur (4 km) and Tawali are villages nearby Lachhera.
 Lachhera is bordered by Baghara Tehsil towards the west, Shahpur Tehsil towards the west, Khatauli Tehsil towards the south, and Charthawal Tehsil towards the north.

 Muzaffarnagar, Sardhana, Thana Bhawan, and Shamli are nearby cities.